Skip to site content

 • Evaluate your patient’s medical literacy.
 Don’t take for granted that your patients are as familiar with medical information as you are.

-• Separate problematic (such as high-risk or sound-alike) medications from your sample or storage areas and control access to medications.
-Organize the sample closet by classification rather than alphabetically.
+• Separate problematic medications in your sample or storage areas and control access to medications.

 • Pay attention to EHR alerts and other clinical decision support tools.

-• Utilize medication educational modules in your EHR or resources, including reminders for serial testing.
+• Utilize medication modules in your EHR or resources, including reminders for serial testing.

 • Make certain all medication orders are complete and include the correct drug name, dosage, frequency, indication and refills if approved.